 When it comes to dessert, ask if you can swap with someone on the other side of the table.
 This is increasingly acceptable and enables you to redress some of the imbalance in the conversation.

 After people have had a few drinks the noise in the room escalates rapidly and this is where things become tougher.
-You may, like me, have to take your hearing aids off because they can’t cope and from that point on you rely more and more on lip reading.
+You may have to take your hearing aids off because they can’t cope and from that point on you will have to rely more and more on lipreading.

-After dinner people move to the bar area and the band starts up – dancing begins – even more noise!
+After dinner when people move to the bar area and the band starts up – dancing begins – there will be even more noise!
 There may well be casino style games set up in the bar area as well.

 Time to leave?